310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 {% endbubble %}

 {% bubble Kanata smilesoft %}
-yes. but as i had been told several times [this time] around, it is difficult to understand when you [speak] in a [floaty], [vague] way—
+yes. but as i had been told several times [this time] around, it is difficult to understand when i [speak] in a [floaty], [vague] way—

 so we had a [briefing] after the [stage] to explain it more [concretely].